ricardoy1/HypoMail/readme.md

 I used Jasmine to test each of the controls and mocking its dependencies using Spy and $q among others.
 The Javascript tests can be run from the web app by adding /specs/testrunner.html to the URL.
 C# unit testing used Fluent Assertions as I consider this makes unit tests quite readble.

-*Dates*
-I  assume we don't need to display the created and modified dates at all.
-They will be used for internal statistics, logs and finding out if the Mail is "New" or not.

 *Unit Testing Technologies*
 NUnit
 MOQ Mocking Framework
 Fluent Assertions
 Jasmine

 *How to run the tests?*
 C# tests: You can use a NUNIT runner or Resharper if you have it installed in your Visual Studio.
 Jasmine: You can run all the Jasmine tests by going to http://{app-url}/specs/testrunner.html

-*Live Demo*
-You will be able to find a live sample of the exact version of this application in: http://HypoMail.apphb.com/